 Just keeping a strong password isn’t enough.
 In fact, it is the first step towards being safe.
 A password, no matter how carefully designed, can be useless if shared.
 And keeping your password to yourself isn’t such an easy task.
 Here are a few steps that you can follow to reduce the risk of sharing it with anyone:

 - Don’t tell your password to anyone, not even your best friend.
 Don’t share it through any medium, as it may be compromised.

 - Disable auto-fills as it gives anyone using your PC access to your private stuff, and may even know your password.
 Never save your passwords on your computers or on your smartphones.

 - Clear the cache every time you use a public computer.
 It is advisable to change your password as soon as you log into your PC, as public computers are the favourite place for the snoops to hang out.
 They might be using keystroke-loggers to get hold of your passwords.

 - Never keep a hard version of your password.
 A hard copy is the most insecure form of saving your password.
 Instead use a password manager, like RoboForm, LastPass, or BlackBerry Password Keeper (for BlackBerry OS).

 - Keep changing your password after regular intervals because even if someone has gained access to your

 password, by chance, even then you can remain safe by changing it.

-- Use 2-Factor Authentication on all your accounts so that even if your password gets stolen, people won’t be able to log in unless they have the OTP generated by the authenticator.
-Click here to know more about how to set up 2-Factor Authenticator.
+- Use 2-factor Authentication on all your accounts.
+In this way, even if someone steals your password, people won’t be able to log in unless they have the OTP generated by the authenticator.
+Click here to learn more about how to set up a 2-factor Authenticator.